PlanBase/PdfLayoutManager/README.md

 Once line-wrapped, everything in PdfLayoutMgr is *rendered* from the upper-left corner: [LineWrapped](src/main/java/com/planbase/pdf/layoutmanager/lineWrapping/LineWrapped.kt).

 ##### Why not all upper-left?
-This matches how PDFBox (and presumably the PDF format) works.
+To match the [PDF spec](http://www.adobe.com/content/dam/acom/en/devnet/acrobat/pdfs/PDF32000_2008.pdf) (and PDFBox).
 If you
-* are already familiar with PDF details
+* Are already familiar with PDF details
-* use PDFBox directly
+* Use PDFBox directly
-* manually send codes to the underlying stream
+* Manually send codes to the underlying PDF stream
-* need to byte-decode the output PDF
+* Need to byte-decode the output PDF

-you are already using the final coordinate system and conventions, so there are no translations to make.
+then you are already using the final coordinate system and conventions, so there are no translations to make.

 #### Top-right-bottom-left
 When practical, parameters are specified in the same order as CSS.